SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

     For a more detailed desctiption of the methods, see Section 5 below.

 1. Extracted DNA should be arrayed in 96 well plate format, preferably with two wells on each plate open for controls.
+We use the Qiagen DNeasy PowerSoil HTP 96 Kit (Cat# 12955-4) for all extractions.

 2. Samples are PCR amplified with Schloss lab indices.
 Each plate should contain a negative control (water) and a positive control (mock community)